xxtui-main/flymd-xxtui/README.en.md

 - **WebDAV Sync** - Multi-device data sync with complete history
 - **Extension Plugin System** - Custom extensions, unlimited possibilities

+## 🎯 Focus Mode: Immersive Writing Experience

+> **Hide everything, keep only inspiration**

+Press `Ctrl+Shift+F` to enter Focus Mode and enjoy true immersive writing:

+- **Zero distraction, no boundaries** - Hide all UI elements, leaving only a clean editing area
+- **Pure space, pure creation** - No title bar, no menu, no distractions—let your thoughts flow freely
+- **Focus, let words flow freely** - One-click switch, instantly enter your flow state

+### Use Cases
+- 📝 When writing long-form content, need full-screen focus
+- ✍️ When inspiration strikes, don't want to be interrupted by any elements
+- 🎨 When presenting documents, achieve the best visual effect

-## 🎯 AI + Todo Integration: Your Intelligent Life Assistant
+## 🤖 AI + Todo Integration: Your Intelligent Life Assistant

 **This isn't cyberpunk—this is real life.** When AI Assistant meets Todo Plugin, your notebook transforms into an intelligent life manager.